hvardhansingh/AmberStudentAssignment/README.md

 * Clone this repository
 * Navigate to this project repository and install the dependencies using `npm install`
-* Start the development server to hava a glance at the project using `npm start`
+* Start the development server to have a glance at the project using `npm start`

 The application will be up and running at `localhost:3000`